L&D Travel Nurse Jobs in Tennessee

 happy-boy-visiting-doctor-XJ97RZS.jpg

-Junxion Med Staffing was founded by a traveling surgical tech, so high-acuity procedural environments aren’t foreign territory for us.
-Your recruiter understands what L&D work actually involves — the fetal strip you can’t take your eyes off, the delivery that goes from routine to all-hands in ninety seconds, the call shifts that come with the territory — and won’t waste your time pitching you to units that don’t fit.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
-Browse what’s open on the labor and delivery travel nurse hub, dig into the numbers on our L&D travel nurse salary guide, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing was founded by a traveling surgical tech, and years of high-acuity procedural work taught us what this job asks of you.
+Your recruiter understands the fetal strip you can’t take your eyes off, the delivery that goes from routine to all-hands in ninety seconds, and the call shifts that come with the territory, so they won’t waste your time pitching units that don’t fit.
+We stay small on purpose, and we answer when you call.
+No call center between you and your recruiter.
+Browse what’s open on the labor and delivery travel nurse hub, dig into the numbers on our L&D travel nurse salary guide, or check how to become a traveling nurse if the travel life is still on the drawing board.

 Labor and delivery travel nurse smiling outside a Tennessee Family Birth Center between deliveries